brttnylrnsstuff/predictionio-MLlibKMeansClusteringTemplate/README.md

 ## Usage of the Engine

-### Input :
+### Input For training:
-Any input of a data point has the following fields:
+Any input to the Engine for the sake of training is a data point and has the following fields:

 1. entity_type : This is always set to 'point' in this case since there is just a single type of entity which this engine works with a data point.
 2. entity_id : This is the unique id which each data point has, and which the engine can use internally to                        distinguish various data points.